woodenfox/Stellarin-Practa-Template/replit.md

 ## Practa ID

-The Practa ID is automatically derived from the folder name (`my-practa`).
-To change your Practa ID, rename the `client/my-practa/` folder to your desired ID (lowercase with hyphens, e.g., `gratitude-reflection`).
+The Practa ID is defined in `metadata.json` using the `id` field.
+This is a unique identifier for your Practa (lowercase kebab-case, 3-50 characters, e.g., `gratitude-reflection`).
+The folder name always stays `my-practa`.

 ## Practa Requirements